 Shareholders should participate directly in the Company’s success.
-The dividend policy provides for a regular dividend payout ratio of 10% to 25% of consolidated EBIT.
-In addition to the regular dividend payment, the dividend policy also allows for shareholders to participate in particularly positive performance by the Company by means of a special dividend or share buy-back.
+The Executive Board of the Lufthansa Group decided in 2019 to in future distribute 20% to 40% of the Group’s net profit, adjusted for non-recurring gains and losses.
+The previous dividend policy provided for a dividend of 10% to 25% of consolidated EBIT.
+With this adjustment to its dividend policy, the Group has committed to the aim of generating an attractive return for its shareholders.
+The new distribution range gives the Group greater flexibility to enable continuous dividend payments than the previous policy.
+The new dividend policy also allows for shareholders to participate in a particularly positive performance of the Company by means of a special dividend or share buy-back.

 Primary, secondary and financial investments in mio.
 EUR 1)